particle-iot/docs/src/content/firmware/software-design/callback-functions.md

 - Subscription handlers: When a Particle event that you have subscribed is received by your device.
 - System event handlers: When a system event occurs.
 - Software timers: When the timer expires.
+- Thread function: Executes a worker thread.
 - Interrupt handlers: When a hardware interrupt occurs (attachInterrupt).

 ## Kinds of callbacks

 ### Simple C/C++ function callback

 The simplest callback is a standard C/C++ function.
-This code calls a global function when the "test1" Particle function is called from the cloud.
+This code calls a global function `functionHandler1` when the "test1" Particle function is called from the cloud.

 ```cpp
 int functionHandler1(String cmd) {